wp-plugins/customize-admin/readme.txt

 = 1.1.1 =
 Added showposts=-1 to the post query to display more than 10 custom posts in the widget configuration select box.

+= 1.2 =
+Added a checkbox in the widget to make it possible to show the custom post title in the widget area

 == Upgrade Notice ==